AAVSO's Nominating Committee is welcoming

 Prepare for and conscientiously participate in board and committee meetings, including appropriate organizational activities when possible.
 Ask timely and substantive questions at board and committee meetings, consistent with your conscience and convictions, while supporting the majority decision on issues decided by the board.
 Maintain confidentiality of the board's executive sessions and when confidential information is given to you.
 Never speak for the board or organization unless authorized to do so, but also remember that all utterances from board members carry great weight with those within and outside of the organization.
 Private opinion on any matter is often construed by others as the board's official posture whether it really is or isn't.
 Suggest board and committee meeting agenda items occasionally to board leaders and the chief executive to ensure that significant, policy-related and strategic matters are discussed.

-Counsel the chief executive as appropriate, providing support through often difficult relationships with groups or individuals.
-Avoid asking the staff for favors, including special requests for extensive information that may take extraordinary time to gather and are not part of ongoing board or committee work — unless you have consulted with the chief executive, board chair, or appropriate committee chair.
+The Board serves as advisors to the chief executive providing counsel when appropriate.
+The Board should avoid asking the Staff for favors, including special requests for extensive information that may take extraordinary time to gather and are not part of ongoing board or committee work — unless you have consulted with the chief executive, board chair, or appropriate committee chair.
 Remember that it is most appropriately the chief executive who is responsible for assessing staff performance, not board members or the board.
 Most chief executives, however, welcome comments or opinions, offered during private conversations, that are complimentary or constructively critical of a senior officer.

 Serve the organization as a whole rather than any special interest group or constituency.
 Even if you were invited to fill a vacancy reserved for a certain constituency or organization, your first obligation is to avoid any preconception that you "represent" anything other than the overall organization's best interests.
 Avoid even the appearance of a conflict of interest that might embarrass the board or the organization; disclose any possible conflicts to the board in a timely fashion.
 Maintain independence and objectivity and do what a sense of fairness, ethics, and personal integrity dictate, even though not necessarily obliged to do so by law, regulation, or custom.
 Never accept (or offer) favors or gifts from (or to) anyone who does business with the organization.